vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Inside - Internal
 -----------------

-When we are inside the organization (Let's say physically), probably, posing as internal employee ( already have access to the internal network ) or external consultant ( with no internal network access as of now ).
+When we are inside the organization (Let's say physically), probably, posing as internal employee (already have access to the internal network) or external consultant (with no internal network access as of now).
 Let's explore what are the options we have as external consultant sitting in a conference room.

 Wired LAN
 ^^^^^^^^^

 If there's a LAN cable around and we plug it in our computer, there might be few possibilities

-* DHCP ( Dynamic Host Configuration Protocol ) is enabled and your machine is provided with an IP Address.
+* DHCP (Dynamic Host Configuration Protocol) is enabled and your machine is provided with an IP Address.
-* DHCP is disabled, however, LAN cable is working.
+* DHCP is disabled; however, LAN cable is working.
 In this case, probably, we could sniff the network and figure out the near-by IP Address, netmask and default gateway.
-* Network Access Control is enabled, then probably we would need to search for a Printer attached to network ( clone it's MAC address and try ) or IP Phones or any Hub.
+* Network Access Control is enabled, then probably we would need to search for a Printer attached to network (clone it's MAC address and try) or IP Phones or any Hub.
-* LAN port is disabled ( Here you can't much!
-Can you? ).
+* LAN port is disabled (Here you can't much!
+Can you?).

 Wireless LAN
 ^^^^^^^^^^^^

-* Check for Open / Guest Wi-Fi - If you are connected somehow, probably try to internal network ranges.
+* Check for Open/ Guest Wi-Fi - If you are connected somehow, probably try to internal network ranges.
 Most probably, the organization would have segregated the network well.
 However, sometimes DNS Name can be resolved.
 * Check if any WEP/ WPA2 networks are present.
 If so, probably, can try to crack them.

-Once you are inside, we need to find answer to the above questions ( Outside - External section ).
+Once you are inside, we need to find answer to the above questions (Outside - External section).

 ..
-Note:: We can do fingerprinting from both Internal / External of the organization
+Note:: We can do fingerprinting from both Internal/ External of the organization

 Responder/ Inveigh
 ^^^^^^^^^^^^^^^^^^

 Once, you are inside, probably the first thing would be utilize **Responder** or **Inveigh** in the **Analyze mode**.

-* `Responder <https://github.com/SpiderLabs/Responder>`_ : Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication.
+* `Responder <https://github.com/SpiderLabs/Responder>`_ : Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/ SMB/ MSSQL/ FTP/ LDAP rogue authentication server supporting NTLMv1/ NTLMv2/ LMv2, Extended Security NTLMSSP and Basic HTTP authentication.
 It is very important to understand LLMNR, NBT-NS.
 Understand the basics by reading the `Local Network Attacks: LLMNR and NBT-NS Poisoning <https://www.sternsecurity.com/blog/local-network-attacks-llmnr-and-nbt-ns-poisoning>`_, `What is LLMNR & WPAD and How to Abuse Them During Pentest ? <https://pentest.blog/what-is-llmnr-wpad-and-how-to-abuse-them-during-pentest/>`_  and `How to get Windows to give you credentials through LLMNR <https://www.pentestpartners.com/security-blog/how-to-get-windows-to-give-you-credentials-through-llmnr/>`_

  Basically it's like this

- * Let's say a user wants to access a file server named "NAS001" by \\NAS001, however, mistakenly types in \\NAS01.
+ * Let's say a user wants to access a file server named "NAS001" by \\\\NAS001, however, mistakenly types in \\\\NAS01.
  * The query goes to the DNS server to resolve the IP of NAS01.
 However, as it's not a valid hostname, DNS Server responds to the user saying that it doesn’t know that host.
- * The user then broadcasts on the local network if anyone knows who is \\NAS01
+ * The user then broadcasts on the local network if anyone knows who is \\\\NAS01
- * The attacker ( if on the same network ) seeing the opportunity says "I am NAS01 here is my IP Address"
+ * The attacker (if on the same network) seeing the opportunity says "I am NAS01 here is my IP Address"
  * The user believes the attacker and sends its own username and NTMLv2 hash to the attacker.
  * The attacker gathers all the hashes and then crack the hash to discover the password offline.

  Recently, the Responder also have the functionality of Multi-relay, which allows you to relay the NTLMv1/2 authentication to a specific target and possibly execute the code (during a successful attack) on the target node.
-NoSoSecure has written a detailed blog on `Pwning with Responder – A Pentester’s Guide <https://www.notsosecure.com/pwning-with-responder-a-pentesters-guide/>`_
+NotSoSecure has written a detailed blog on `Pwning with Responder – A Pentester’s Guide <https://www.notsosecure.com/pwning-with-responder-a-pentesters-guide/>`_

  Similar to Python Responder, there's inveigh

-* `Inveigh <https://github.com/Kevin-Robertson/Inveigh>`_ is a PowerShell LLMNR/mDNS/NBNS spoofer and man-in-the-middle tool designed to assist penetration testers/red teamers that find themselves limited to a Windows system.
+* `Inveigh <https://github.com/Kevin-Robertson/Inveigh>`_ is a PowerShell LLMNR/ mDNS/ NBNS spoofer and man-in-the-middle tool designed to assist penetration testers/ red teamers that find themselves limited to a Windows system.

 NTLM/ NTLMv1/v2 / Net-NTLMv1/v2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Probably, We should cover this in Exploitation.
 However as we have mentioned Responder/ Inveigh here, it makes sense to include this*

-* NTLM : NTLM hashes are stored in the Security Account Manager (SAM) database and in Domain Controller's NTDS.dit database.
+* NTLM: NTLM hashes are stored in the Security Account Manager (SAM) database and in Domain Controller's NTDS.dit database.

  ::